 The first priority is to raise the issue with the Town Council.
 To do this, please contact the Chief Officer who is the officer responsible for dealing with these matters, as quickly as possible.
-If the complaint involves the Chief Officer personally, the complainant should address the complaint directly to the Town Mayor, care of the Town Hall.

 Your complaint should be made by telephone, e-mail, in person or in writing, giving names and addresses and relevant dates, with as much information as possible.
 The contact details for the Chief Officer are detailed below.

-Biddulph Town Council Biddulph Town Hall High Street, Biddulph Staffordshire ST8 6AR
+Biddulph Town Council Biddulph

+Biddulph Town Hall Staffordshire

+High Street ST8 6AR